St Catharine's College, Cambridge: Expansion and modern day

 As the college entered the 17th century, it was still one of the smallest colleges in Cambridge.
 However, a series of prudent masters and generous benefactors were to change the fortunes of the college and expand its size.
 Rapid growth in the fellowship and undergraduate population made it necessary to expand the college, and short-lived additions were made in 1622.
 By 1630 the college began to demolish its existing buildings which were decaying, and started work on a new court.
 In 1637 the college came into possession of the George Inn (later the Bull Hotel) on Trumpington Street.
 Behind this Inn was a stables which was already famous for the practice of its manager, Thomas Hobson, not to allow a hirer to take any horse other than the one longest in the stable, leading to the expression "Hobson's choice", meaning "take it or leave it".
-The college building Hobson is named after Thomas Hobson whose name means son of Hobs with Hob being short for hobgoblin or the devil.